 (a) Appearance by Counsel-Withdrawal.
-In all criminal actions, counsel retained to represent the accused shall, immediately after being retained, file with the clerk a formal written appearance.
-The Rules of Civil Procedure relating to the withdrawal of an attorney for a party shall apply to attorneys retained to represent an accused in a criminal action.
+In all criminal actions, counsel retained to represent the accused shall, immediately after being retained-as such, file with the clerk a formal written appearance, upon a form to be provided by the court.
+The Rules of Civil Procedure relating to the withdrawal of an attorney for a party shall apply-with equal force with respect to any attorneys retained to represent the an accused in a criminal actions.
 If review is sought of a final judgment in a criminal case or a final order resolving a post-conviction relief action, counsel will not be permitted to withdraw unless a different attorney has entered the case or until the notice of appeal or petition and the initial documents required to be filed under Appellate Rule 204(b), Appellate Rule 215(c), or Appellate Rule 403(h) have been accepted for filing by the clerk of the appellate courts as provided in Appellate Rule 517.1(f)(1)(A), or unless the appellate court otherwise allows.